 What is FORTIFIED Commercial™?

-IBHS’s FORTIFIED Commercial standards are a set of building requirements to make new and existing commercial buildings stronger against severe weather, including hurricanes and high winds/high winds and hail.
+IBHS’s FORTIFIED Commercial standards are a set of building requirements to make new and existing commercial buildings stronger against severe weather, including hurricanes, tropical and convective storms.
 FORTIFIED Commercial employs an incremental approach with three levels of FORTIFIED Commercial available—FORTIFIED Roof™, FORTIFIED Silver™, and FORTIFIED Gold™—so builders can work with building owners to choose a desired level of protection that best suits their budgets and resilience goals.

 What are the benefits of a FORTIFIED Commercial–designated building?

 Building to a more resilient construction standard:

 - Greatly reduces potential for property damage from natural disasters, including hurricanes and high wind/hail